tendant/db-bootstrap/README.md

 - A database named `test_db` with the UUID extension
 - Two schemas: `public` and `analytics`
 - Grants at both database and schema levels, including role-based permissions
+- Comprehensive object privileges within schemas:
-- Table-level privileges for all tables within each schema
+  - Table privileges for all existing tables
+  - Sequence privileges for all sequences (important for auto-incrementing columns)
+  - Function privileges for all stored procedures and functions
+  - Default privileges for future objects created in the schema